KarrLab/bpforms/docs/contributing.rst

 Contributing to `BpForms`
 -------------------------

-We welcome contributions to `BpForms`, including to the software and alphabets.
-Please use Git pull requests to contribute to `BpForms`.
+We welcome contributions to `BpForms`, including to the software, alphabets of residues, and ontology of crosslinks.
+Please use GitHub pull requests to contribute to `BpForms` or contact us by email.

 #.
 Create a fork of the `BpForms` Git repository.
 Please see the `GitHub documentation <https://help.github.com/articles/fork-a-repo/>`_ for more information.
 #.
 Edit the code and/or alphabets.